 The Surprising Grossness of Chickens:

 But on the flip side, I never thought I’d encounter so much poop.
 Chickens poop for something to do.
 They poop on each other, requiring a bath, they poop on every single surface – including walls.
 They themselves are usually clean (they do their best to groom) but they get poop on their feet, no matter how clean you keep things, so if you pick them up expect to get poop on you.
 The poop turns to dust, coating every surface.
 No matter how deeply, or how often, you clean the coop and run – there is POOP.
 Free ranging is much better for this, but I worry about their safety too much for that.
 On top of the poop, chickens can easily succumb to a number of very gross health problems that you may have to deal with, especially if you do not have a poultry or avian vet nearby (even if you do, a visit fee of $90 may deter you).
-I’ve been so lucky and haven’t had to deal with too much awfulness but there’s always the fear lurking that a normal Tuesday will turn into a horror movie and suddenly I’ll have to pick maggots from a hen’s vent, or something equally awful.
-You know these things always happen at the worst time.
+Tthere’s always the fear lurking that a normal Tuesday will turn into a horror movie and suddenly I’ll have to pick maggots from a hen’s vent, or deal with a big horrific gaping wound (#truestory for the latter).
+And you know these things always happen at the worst time.
 When Jet, my beloved Ayam Cemani hen, passed away, it was minutes before I had to bring hubby to the airport and it was the dead of winter so I was alone to deal with the aftermath and we weren’t even able to bury her.